Do I need to meet any requirements before taking a canoe trial session?

 Am I expected to participate in all race events?
 The more club activities you can participate in the more fun you will have.
 No one is able to get to every event because we all have other commitments in life.
 Experience gained from paddling in competition and on other waters will aid your canoeing

 What is the qualifying criteria to attend the Nottingham National Sprint Regatta and which is the best one to start with?
 When you can complete 500m in less than 3 minutes.
 The Regattas early in the year are used as Selection events for the GB Team.
 The July Regatta is an Inter Club competition which is usually very busy but the overall standard of racing is slightly lower.
 The National Championships are held in September so the racing is in Age groups rather than the usual divisional system.

 Is it possible to attend canoe sessions only without attending race events?
 Yes of course, but some sessions are for Race Training and there is an expectation for people attending these sessions to compete.

 I have moved from another club?
 The club will welcome you, you will be asked to meet with one of the club coaches for an initial session to establish which group would be most suitable to your needs.
-If you have not gone through the basic Star Awards you will be asked to join beginner groups which have more coaching support.
+If you have not gone through the basic BC Awards you will be asked to join beginner groups which have more coaching support.

 Can I use wings?
 The club race coaching team consider that asymmetric paddles are better for beginners to establish good technique.
 Then moving to wing paddles when they are stronger, usually as they reach Division 6 in Marathon or Division C in Sprint.
 There are many different styles (disciplines) in canoeing and most use specific paddles all beginners are able to try a variety of paddles before purchasing their own.